Boating Access

 Maintenance and operations projects can be funded for boating access sites, facilities, and structures.

-Facilities funded through the program must be accessible to all recreational boaters, thought the state may limit uses for public safety, property protection, noise abatement, or aquatic resource protection.
+Facilities funded through the program must be accessible to all recreational boaters, though the state may limit uses for public safety, property protection, noise abatement, or aquatic resource protection.
 Examples of restrictions include but not limited to boat motor power, speed limits, no‐wake zones, or hours of use, etc.

 Project activities eligible for Boating Access grant funds include: